-The EC division at Heathwood is dedicated to following the interests of the children, and that makes for a variety of experiences and avenues to reach the fundamental academic skills of writing, reading, and mathematical fluency.
-Being prepared for the Lower School and elementary education is important, but the means by which students learn about their individual passions and become life-long learners is just as vital, and both are clear priorities in the EC program.
+The Early Childhood division at Heathwood is dedicated to following the interests of the children, and that makes for a variety of experiences and avenues to reach the fundamental academic skills of writing, reading, and mathematical fluency.
+Being prepared for the Lower School and elementary education is important, but the means by which students learn about their individual passions and become life-long learners is just as vital, and both are clear priorities in the Early Childhood program.

 In some of the most developmentally crucial years of a child’s life, they should learn not just facts and figures but how to explore and learn in general.
 The Early Childhood program works to help every student become a respectful, responsible, and self-advocating member of a community of learners by giving them space for personal choice as well as guidance in their development.
 A student is more than a passive repository for knowledge; they are a voice and perspective that needs to discover itself.
-The Heathwood community invites you to start that discovery in the EC program.
+This work with curriculum and citizenship while building individual voice and discovery forms the foundation upon which students begin building their individual futures.
+The Heathwood community invites you to start that discovery in the Early Childhood program.